RSQDevelopmentTeam/Development-Guides/Asset-Handoff-Guide/readme.md

 This was created to make the process of handing off the design to developer painless.

 # Website Assets Handoff
+- Documationn with all features acounted for.
 - Meta Info
 - OG image
 - Favicon
 - Logos need to be SVG or double the size it’s design to be.
 - Must be in grid (We use Foundation)
-- Must have interaction/hover examples.
+- Must have interaction/hover examples of ever element that has it.
 - Consistent colors between fonts and backgrounds.
 - Don’t use opacity to change colors.
 (I.E having a white font with opacity on it to darken it.)
 - Web fonts have been purchased and we have access to webkit font.